Suundumused/Booking-System-SQL-Server/SQL_DOC.md

 ```
 Common messages:
 - `The entry date must be earlier than the exit date.`
-- `Max rooms exhausted for the selected hotel.`
+- `Maximum number of rooms sold out for this hotel on the specified dates.`
 - `The reservation dates overlap with blocking dates.`

-Document error messages and codes so the application layer can present meaningful information to users.

 ## Performance & Concurrency Checklist